Ab2774/Lenovo-IdeaPad-320-14-IKB-Hackintosh/README.md

 - If you don't like the name of your laptop that shown in "About This Mac", you can change it!
 Press Shift+Cmd+G <kbd>⇧⌘G</kbd> and copy-and-paste this path: `/Users/Username/Library/Preferences/com.apple.SystemProfiler.plist`, and remember, the word `Username` Is for your username, now download your favorite plist editor (mine is "PilstEdit Pro"), then you can change to `Lenovo IdeaPad 320-14IKB (80XK)` or any name you want.
 ![](Images/Edit.png)
 ![](Images/About_This_Mac.png)
-- Fn keys don't work usually on most hackintoshes, luckily, `YogaSMC` can fix this!
+- Fn keys don't work usually on most Hackintoshes, luckily, `YogaSMC` can fix this!
 Not just enabling Fn keys and their abilities, it enables Lenovo features like `Conversation Mode` to stop charging the battery at %60 to increase it's age, ture Cycle Count reading because macOS ones can be wrong, `Fn Mode` etc, to get those features, `YogaSMC` is included inside the EFIs, all you have to do is install `YogaSMCNC` app and `YogaSMCPane` which are included in the release.
 - The keyboard experience on this laptop is a bit different than a real mac, in order to make the closest to a real mac we need to make a couple of changes, luckily, in the latest `VoodooPS2` release, it automatically swaps <kbd>Cmd</kbd> to <kbd>Win</kbd>, if you want to reverse it, use `SSDT-Swap-Alt-Cmd` (or swap them in `System Preferences` as shown in the photo), to prevent <kbd>PrtSc</kbd> from disabling trackpad we need to remap it as <kbd>F13</kbd> (can be remaped to take screenshots and record videos as shown in the photo) and remap <kbd>F6</kbd> as <kbd>PrtSc</kbd> to disable trackpad, to make <kbd>Delete</kbd> key working like a real Mac we need to remap it as <kbd>Backspace</kbd>, `BrightnessKeys` Kext automatically remaps brightness keys without any ACPI requirements, if your brightness keys are <kbd>F11</kbd> and <kbd>F12</kbd>, please remove these two lines using MaciASL which can be found [here](https://github.com/acidanthera/MaciASL) as they are not required and will affect brightness keys in `Fn Mode`, then compile it and replace it, if your brightness keys are <kbd>F14</kbd> and <kbd>F15</kbd>, you're good to go!
 If you want to use all keyboard patches, there's an SSDT that combines them all which is `SSDT-PS2-Map`, please avoid using all of them to prevent having a `Kernel Panic`.
 ![](Images/Keyboard.png)
 ![](Images/Remap.png)